On Information Self-Locking in Reinforcement Learning for Active Reasoning of LLM agents: Breaking Self-Locking with Directions

 \subsection{Stepwise directional critiques}

-The previous decomposition of agentic behaviors allows us to exploit the respective directional critiques to improve the query policy $\pi_\omega^{Q}$ (AS) and the belief-update kernel $\pi_\omega^{U}$ (BT).
-Without loss of generality, the reasoning process of the agent can be considered as alternating between (i) an \emph{Action Round}, in which the agent outputs only the query, and (ii) an \emph{Update Round}, in which the agent receives the new observation and updates its belief about the problem.
+{The AS/BT decomposition of agentic behavior allows us to exploit respective directional critiques.
+For analysis and implementation, the reasoning process of the agent can be organized as alternating between (i) an \emph{Action Round}, in which the agent outputs an environment-facing action, and (ii) an \emph{Update Round}, in which the agent receives the new observation and updates its internal belief.}

-\textbf{AS directional critique.} Specifically, for the AS channel, we assign a directional critique $z_t^{Q}\in\{-1,0,+1\}$ to each executed query, where $+1$ indicates that the query elicits informative feedback from the environment or user, $-1$ for an uninformative query, and $0$ for an abstention.
-Intuitively, $z_t^{Q}$ encourages the agent to strategically propose queries that induce information helpful to reasoning.
+\textbf{AS directional critique.} For the AS channel, we assign a directional critique $z_t^{\mathrm{as}}\in\{-1,0,+1\}$ to each executed action, where $+1$ indicates that the action elicits informative feedback or useful evidence from the environment or user, $-1$ indicates an uninformative action, and $0$ denotes an abstention.
+Intuitively, $z_t^{\mathrm{as}}$ encourages agents to strategically take actions that induce information helpful to reasoning.

-\textbf{BT directional critique.} For the BT channel, the critique reflects whether newly acquired information is effectively incorporated into the agent’s internal belief state.
-While we can not directly access the agent's belief state, we can still acquire a scalar readout $\widehat\Psi_t\in[0,1]$ that tracks task-relevant confidence over turns from the agent, such as through prompting.\footnote{Importantly, $\widehat\Psi_t$ is used purely as instrumentation: it is neither assumed to coincide with, nor to recover, the latent belief $b_t^{\mathrm M}$.} Using the readout $\widehat\Psi_t$, we { define $ z_t^{U} := \mathrm{Sign}\!\left(\widehat\Psi_{t+1}-\widehat\Psi_t\right)\in\{-1,0,+1\}, $ where positive values indicate that the agent succeeds in updating its internal belief about the ground-truth answer.}
+\textbf{BT directional critique.} For the BT channel, the critique should reflect whether newly acquired information is effectively incorporated into the agent's internal belief state.
+While we cannot directly access the agent's belief state, we can still acquire a scalar readout $\widehat\Psi_t\in[0,1]$ that tracks task-relevant confidence over turns from the agent, such as through prompting. {Importantly, $\widehat\Psi_t$ is used purely as instrumentation: it is neither assumed to coincide with, nor to recover, the latent analytical belief $b_t$.} We then define $ z_t^{\mathrm{bt}} := \mathrm{Sign}\!\left(\widehat\Psi_{t+1}-\widehat\Psi_t\right), $ where positive values indicate that the readout moves in a truth-aligned direction.